chrismdp/chrismdp.github.com/_posts/2012-05-02-sol-trader-now-in-alpha.markdown

 With this release, you can explore the known Solar System and make money through trading on the stock markets.
 There isn't much else there yet, but I'm planning a slew of improvements over the coming months.

+I've decided to charge right off the bat: you can buy the Alpha for £5 (about $8).
+This price will go up as I put more work into the game, and future game updates will be free until it's finished.

 ## Exciting yet terrifying

 This is both a wonderfully exciting and deeply terrifying moment for me.
 The game isn't near finished, yet I've released it on an unsuspecting set of game players.
 I've been reading the [Lean Startup](http://theleanstartup.com/) and I think it's ready for feedback.
 This is my [Minimum Viable Product](http://www.startuplessonslearned.com/2009/08/minimum-viable-product-guide.html).